 Like any epiphyte, Hoyas like high humidity and the plants actually absorb moisture from the air.
 That being said, they are tolerant of average indoor humidity, but if you can increase humidity, it is absolutely helpful!

-Be sure to check out my blog post on the best ways to increase humidity for your houseplants.
-Some of the information may surprise you!
-I also talk about the most effective method to increase humidity.
+Be sure to check out my blog post on the best ways to

 5. POT SIZE AND TYPE